5 Unmissable Tips To Speed Up Magento 2

 Magento 2 (M2) is the next generation of a well-known e-Commerce platform.
 It’s a highly customisable solution to power online stores.
 The price you pay for that level of flexibility is always performance.
 Magento 2 can be slow.
-Forums and community boards tend to have people complaining about poor M2 page load times.
+Forums and community boards tend to have people complaining about the poor page load times, so our top tips to speed up Magento 2 will help.

 We all know that site speed matters to SEO.
 So, in order to have better search rankings we have to make sure our Magento 2 store runs as fast as possible.
 Of course, you can hire expert programmers to speed up your site.
 But, what if you don’t have the budget for it?